How to adjust a roll former ??

 - How to fix roller position on the roll forming machine

-- How to adjust roller on roll forming machine
+- How to adjust roller on the roll forming machine

 - How to adjust the roll forming machine